zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

     Note that the automatic reset flag will automatically clear the chat when it ends.
 This way, the agent can continue analyzing the files without the chat history object using too many unnecessary tokens.

-1. Now let's define a termination function that will let the AI know when to end the current chat thread.
+    Now let's define a termination function that will let the AI know when to end the current chat thread.

+1. Enter the following code above the agent group chat object:

     ```python
-    TODO
+    termination_keyword = "yes"
+    termination_function = KernelFunctionFromPrompt(
+        function_name="termination",
+        prompt=f"""
+        Examine the RESPONSE and determine whether there is no action needed.
+        If no action is needed, respond with a single word without explanation: {termination_keyword}.
+        Otherwise, respond with: no

+        RESPONSE:
+        {{{{$lastmessage}}}}
+        """
+    )
     ```

-1. Add the termination function flag to the agent group chat definition:
+1. Add the termination flags to the agent group chat definition:

     ```python
-    TODO
+    chat = AgentGroupChat(
+        agents=[incident_agent, devops_agent],
+        termination_strategy=KernelFunctionTerminationStrategy(
+            agents=[incident_agent],
+            function=termination_function,
+            kernel=kernel,
+            result_parser=lambda result: termination_keyword in str(result.value[0]).lower(),
+            history_variable_name="lastmessage",
+            automatic_reset=True,
+        ),
+    )
+    ```

+    Next, let's add a selection strategy so the AI can allow the two agents to take turns.

+1. Add the following code below your termination strategy function, above the agent group chat object:

+    ```python
+    #TODO
+    ```

+1. Now add the selection strategy function to the agent group chat definition:

+    ```python
+    #TODO
     ```

 1. Remove the `try`-`finally` code block you added in the previous task.